Mbicha/alx-low_level_programming/0x00-hello_world/README.md

 Added a script that compiles a file and store it i CFILE

 Written a sript that generates assembly code of a c program and store it in $CFILE

+Script that compiles a C file and creates an executable named cisfun